Macreall/FileWarden/README.md

 # FileWarden
-This is a lightweight C windows application that gives you a gui to update file paths scanned from a printer.
+This is a lightweight C windows application that gives you a gui to update file paths scanned from a Canon printer.